eda-ricercatore/gulyas-scripts/notes/python.md

 		bug fixes, software refactoring, and software maintenance should not result in the failure of test cases for unmodified components of the software.
++ To performing logging, choose a non-empty subset of the following:
+	- trace/print statements, printed to standard output/error.
+	- trace/print statements, output to a text file
+		\cite[Chapter 19, pp. 385-386]{Hetland2005}:
+		* Open and close file at the beginning and the end of the *Python* program.
+		* Open and close file at the beginning and the end of each (set of) trace statement in the *Python* program.
+	- trace/print statements, via the **logging** module of *The Python Standard Library* \cite{DrakeJr2016e,DrakeJr2016b}.